Infinite dimensional Riemannian symmetric spaces with fixed-sign curvature operator: Nonpositive curvature

-It is a routine verification to show that if one starts from a simple L$^*$-algebra of noncompact type $L$, one considers the Riemannian symmetric space $M$ associated to $L$ and one constructs the L$^*$-algebra as in Section \ref{construction} then the L$^*$-algebra constructed is isomorphic to $L$. \begin{remark}If $L$ is a simple L$^*$-algebra of noncompact type and of finite dimension then it is a simple Lie algebra of noncompact type in the usual sense.
-It is associated to a Riemannian symmetric space of noncompact type (in the usual sense) and $L$ coincides with the L$^*$-algebra associated to this Riemannian symmetric space.
-See Example \ref{fintitedimension} and \cite[Chapter V]{MR1834454}.
-Moreover, $L$ embeds (up to homothety) as a L$^*$-subalgebra of SL$_n(\R)$ for some $n$. \end{remark} \begin{proposition} Let $M$ be a simply connected Riemannian symmetric space with fixed-sign curvature operator.
-Let $L=\mathfrak{k}\oplus\mathfrak{p}$ be the L$^*$-algebra associated to $M$ at a point $p$.
-If $I$ is an ideal of $L$ invariant under $d_p\sigma_p$ then $N=\exp_p(I\cap \mathfrak{p})$ is a totally geodesic subspace of $M$. \end{proposition} \begin{proof}Let $q$ be an other point of $M$.
-One can also associate a L$^*$-algebra $L_q$ with respect to $q$.
-If $\gamma$ is Riemannian isometry such that $\gamma p=q$ then the differential of $\gamma$ induces an isomorphism between $L$ and $L_q$.
-In particular, the image of an ideal is also an ideal.
-Let $E=I\cap\mathfrak{p}$ and for $q\in M$ let $E_q$ be the parallel transport of $E$ along the geodesic segment from $p$ to $q$ (this way $E=E_p$).
-Since this parallel transport is realized by the differential of the transvection from $p$ to $q$ then $E_q$ is the intersection of an ideal $I_q$ of $L_q$ and $\mathfrak{p}_q$ (where $L_q=\mathfrak{k}_q\oplus\mathfrak{p}_q$ is the decomposition obtained in Theorem \ref{existence} with respect to $q$).
-Observe that if $q,q'$ are two points in $M$ then the parallel transport of $E_q$ along the geodesic segment from $q$ to $q'$ is $E_{q'}$.
-Actually the composition of the differentials of the transvections from $p$ to $q$, from $q$ to $q'$ and from $q'$ to $p$ maps $I$ to an ideal $I'$ which depends continuously on $q$ and $q'$ and thus is $I$ since the geodesic loop $p\to q\to q'\to p$ can be contracted continuously (along geodesic segments $[p,q]$ and $[p,q']$) to the constant loop at $p$.\\
+It is a routine verification to show that if one starts from a simple noncompact L$^*$-algebra $L$, one considers the Riemannian symmetric space $M$ associated to $L$ and one constructs the L$^*$-algebra as in Section \ref{construction} then the L$^*$-algebra constructed is isomorphic to $L$. \begin{rema}If $L$ is a noncompact simple L$^*$-algebra of finite dimension then it is a simple Lie algebra of noncompact type in the usual sense.
+It is associated to a Riemannian symmetric space of noncompact type and $L$ coincides with the L$^*$-algebra associated to this Riemannian symmetric space (see Example \ref{fintitedimension} and \cite[Chapter V]{MR1834454}). \end{rema} \begin{proof}[Proof of Theorem \ref{noncompact}] Let $L=\mathfrak{k}\oplus\mathfrak{p}$ be the L$^*$-algebra to $M$.
+This algebra $L$ is a Hilbertian sum $L=\mathfrak{p}_0\oplus^2L_i$ of simple noncompact L$^*$-algebras (Lemma \ref{baba}).
+For each $L_i$, let $M_i$ be the Riemannian symmetric space associated to $L_i$ and let $\mathcal{H}$ be a Hilbert space isometric to $\mathfrak{p}_0$.
+Now, consider the Hilbertian product $\mathcal{H}\times\prod^2_i M_i$.
+This is a simply-connected symmetric space whose associated L*-algebra is also $L$.
+Now Theorem \ref{isometry} implies that $M$ and $\mathcal{H}\times\prod^2_i M_i$ are isometric.
+Since $M$ has trivial Euclidean de Rham factor, $\mathcal{H}$ is reduced to a point and $M\simeq\prod^2_i M_i$. \end{proof}